FERMat-ML/OMatG/README.md

 python scripts/main.py fit --config omg/conf_examples/test_config_ode.yaml --trainer.accelerator=cpu
 ```

-If you want to include a Wandb logger with an id, add the `--trainer.logger=WandbLogger --trainer.logger.id=<id>`
+If you want to include a Wandb logger with a name, add the `--trainer.logger=WandbLogger --trainer.logger.name=<name>`
 argument.
 Other loggers can be found [here](https://lightning.ai/docs/pytorch/stable/extensions/logging.html).

 In order to restart training from a checkpoint, add the `--model.load_checkpoint=<checkpoint_file.ckpt>` argument.